 You can check your TSI status on your Registration Information Sheet (RIS).
 If you are exempt it will say "Exempt" or "Complete" on your RIS and there is no further action needed from you.
 If not, you will need to provide documentation of your exemption or present passing scores from the TSI Assessment before you can register for courses.
 For more information, email the TSI Office at email@example.com.

 Depending on your college, you may be required to take other placement tests or assessments.
 You will receive information from your college via email about any college-specific testing requirements.

-Be sure to access your Registration Information Sheet no later than two weeks prior to your orientation session to ensure there are no bars that will prevent you from registering.
+Be sure to access your Registration Information Sheet no later than two weeks prior to your orientation session to ensure there are no holds that will prevent you from registering.

-NOTE: Your advising bar will be cleared at orientation.
-Your medical bar will be cleared once you have submitted the appropriate documentation.
-If you have an international bar, that will be cleared once you have completed the check-in process with Texas Global.
+NOTE: Your advising hold will be cleared at orientation.
+Your medical hold will be cleared once you have submitted the appropriate documentation.
+If you have an international hold, that will be cleared once you have completed the check-in process with Texas Global.